kudobuilder/kudo/CONTRIBUTING.md

 After updating CRD manifests, use `make install-crds` to apply the new CRDs to your cluster.

 ### Build and run tests using docker
-If you don't want to install kube builder and other dependencies of KUDO locally, you can optionally run build and tests inside docker which is what our CI does.
+If you don't want to install kubebuilder and other dependencies of KUDO locally, you can optionally run build and tests inside a docker container which is what our CI does.

-Right now, the project requires you to set-up `.git-credentials` file which the build expects to be located in the root of this project (that's because for docker build to run, every file that we copy in has to be inside the passed build context).
+Right now, the project requires you to set-up `.git-credentials` file which the build expects to be located in the test directory inside this project (that's because for docker build to run, every file that we copy in has to be inside the passed build context).

-If you have `.git-credentials` file in the root of this project, you can just run:
+If you have `.git-credentials` file set up, you can just run:

-`docker build -f Dockerfile_test .`
+`./test/run_tests.sh`

 ## Community, Discussion, and Support